 Debug Sidecar

-The Service Proxy Pod’s debug sidecar provides a set of command line tools for obtaining low-level, diagnostic data and statistics about the Service Proxy Traffic Management Microkernel (TMM).
+The Service Proxy Pod’s debug sidecar provides a set of command-line utilities for obtaining low-level, diagnostic data and statistics about the Service Proxy Traffic Management Microkernel (TMM).
 The debug sidecar deploys by default with the SPK Controller.

-The table below lists and describes the available command line tools:
+The table below lists and describes the available command-line utilities.

 tmctl Displays various TMM traffic processing statistics, such as pool and virtual server connections.